Enagai-nagai/Election_Analysis/README.md

 * Total number of votes is 369,711.
+* Denver got the most votes 306,055, which is 82.8% of the total votes.
 * The following is the number of votes and the proportion of votes of each county